six-two/mkdocs-anti-ai-scraper-plugin/README.md

 If enabled, it removes the `sitemap.xml` and `sitemap.xml.gz` files.
 This prevents leaking the paths to pages not referenced by your navigation.

+### Encode HTML

+This technique is enabled by default, and can be disabled by setting the option `robots_txt: False` in `mkdocs.yml`.
+If enabled, it encodes (zip + ASCII85) each page's contents and will decode it in the user's browser with JavaScript.
+This obscures the page contents to simple scrapers that just download and parse your HTML.
+It will not work against any bots that use remote controlled browsers (using selenium or other tech).

+The decoding takes some time and will result in browser events (like `onload`) being fired before the page is decoded.
+This may break some functionality, that listens to these events and expects them to happen.

 ## Planned Techniques